mhs/t2-api/README.md

 ways.
 We dont' want a monolithic beast with all features in one spot.
 As just one example, few people need to work with billing/invoicing.

+The [first effort to build (and then rebuild) this](https://github.com/neo/T2) ran into several problems along the way, most of which aren't worth discussing here.
+Suffice to say, we are in the midst of a reboot on things to get to the vision that will work best for Neo.

 ## Current status

 This API layer was extracted from the first attempt to build T2.
 It is not yet ready to be the authoritative source of data.
-Instead, we have a rake task to copy the production data from the current T2 heroku app into here.
-Once we have an allocation tool built off this version and a daily utilization reporting tool built off this, we'll be ready to retire the existing T2 and promote this app as the authoritative source of data.
-Dan Williams in Cincinnati is working on the allocation tool and Mike Doel in Columbus is building the daily utilization tool.
+Instead, we have a rake task to copy the production data from the [current T2 heroku app](https://t2.neo.com) into here.
+Once we have an allocation tool built off this version and a daily utilization reporting tool built off this, we'll be ready to retire the [existing T2 repository](https://github.com/neo/T2) and promote this app/repo as the authoritative source of data.
+[A new allocation tool](https://github.com/neo/t2-allocation) is in progress, as is a [new daily utilization tool.](https://github.com/neo/t2-utilization).
-These are ember.js applications contained in separate repositories.
-In addition, Scott Walker in Columbus is building a PTO tool that uses this API for scheduling paid time off by employees.
+These are ember.js applications contained in separate repositories from this API layer.
+In addition, we are building [a PTO tool](https://github.com/neo/t2-pto) that uses this API for scheduling paid time off by employees.
 That is an angular.js app.

 # What This Is Responsible For